 13. The UE starts the MPQUIC Establishment procedure to the UPF, and uses KUPF as pre-shared key and KID as the pre-shared key identifier to do the TLS handshake and authentication procedure.

-Editor’s Note: roaming scenario is FFS.

 Editor’s Note: Key update for reauthentication is FFS.

 6.4.2.2 Key hierarchy